Mat52/device_registry_assesment/README.md

 # Device Registry

-A simple Ruby on Rails application for registering devices to users, returning devices, and validating assignment rules.
+A lightweight **Ruby on Rails** service for managing physical device assignments to users.
+Users can register devices to themselves, return them, and the system ensures strict assignment rules with a full audit trail.
-This project is part of a recruitment task.
+This project was implemented as part of a recruitment task.

 ---

-## Requirements
+## 📋 Requirements

 - Ruby 3.x
 - Rails 7.x
 - Bundler
 - SQLite3 (default) or PostgreSQL
 - RSpec for testing

 ---

-## Setup
+## ⚡ Setup & Run

 1. **Clone the repository**
    ```bash